eduardobautista-devops/DevOps-Portfolio/README.md

   <summary><strong> 🟢 Create an Open-Source Software</strong></summary><br>

   **Technologies Used:**
+  React, npm, Git, Makefile, Shell scripting, serve (Node.js package)

   **Project Description:**
+  - Cloned an open-source React app from GitHub
+  - Wrote a Makefile to automate dependency installation and building process
+  - Created a shell script to orchestrate build and deployment steps
+  - Used serve to host the built app locally on port 3000
+  - Validated the app by accessing it via the browser
+  - Demonstrated automation using Makefile and shell scripting tools

 For detailed **steps and processes** followed during the project, please refer to the attached [PDF](./assets/the-university-of-chicago/Assignment_3_Create_an_Open-Source_Software.pdf) document.